 Because you can’t mine XRP in the way you can mine Ether, the remaining Ripple supply is tightly controlled by the company.
 To stop investor concerns, around 55 billion XRP are held in an encrypted account, which makes it easier for users to keep track of the maximum amount of XRP in circulation.

-In terms of their market cap (which is short for market capitalization), Ethereum and Ripple are placed as the second and fourth cryptocurrency in the world, respectively.
-The stablecoin Tether has only recently tipped Ripple to the third spot, after undergoing rapid growth earlier this year.
+In terms of their market cap (which is short for market capitalization), Ethereum (ETH) and Ripple (XRP) are placed as the 2nd and 8th cryptocurrency in the world, respectively.

 Ripple price and 24-hour trading volume are both much lower than those of Ethereum.
 The price of XRP is currently just $0.85 and its trading volume is $4,712,660,117, whereas Ethereum’s price is $3,795 and its trading volume is almost $442,516,853,931.

-According to these figures, XRP might be the seventh largest cryptocurrency by market cap, but it’s trading significantly behind the top three.
+According to these figures, XRP might be the 8th largest cryptocurrency by market cap, but it’s trading significantly behind the top six.
 However, this shouldn’t necessarily put you off if you’re considering adding Ripple to your portfolio.

 Ripple differs from its top competitors (Tether, Ethereum, and Bitcoin) because it was designed for a different purpose.
 Remember that Ripple is primarily aimed at big banks, with customers including the Bank of America and JP Morgan.
 This means that it’s a lot narrower in scope than Ethereum, which can be used to carry out a range of decentralized finance (DeFi) services.